hborawski/UCI-Workshop-Starter/README.md

 ### index.js

-This is the main entrypoint for the react application, here we import the `render` method from `react-dom`, this will let us render our app into the webpage.
+This is the main entrypoint for the react application.
+Here, we import the `render` method from `react-dom`.
+This will let us render our app into the webpage.
 It does so by getting a reference to an html element:

 ```javascript
 document.getElementById('main')